Disputes relating to leases of commercial property

 A few years ago, Landlords were able to exercise “distress” on a tenant’s goods.
 This was a common law form of ‘self-help’ that enabled the landlord to seize a tenant’s goods when rent was unpaid.
 It was a widely used remedy because there was no need for the landlord to obtain a court order.
 However, this remedy of distress was abolished by the Tribunals, Courts and Enforcement Act 2007 which introduced “commercial rent arrears recovery” (CRAR).

-Landlords can still seize goods under the new regime, but must now fulfil a number of conditions before they can use the CRAR regime:
+Landlords can still seize goods under the new regime, but must now fulfill a number of conditions before they can use the CRAR regime:

 - there must be “net unpaid rent” equal to seven days rent; – the net unpaid rent is calculated less tax and interest;